SamErde/samerde.github.io/_posts/2024-09-05-benefits-of-removing-the-az-and-microsoft-graph-powershell-modules.markdown

 ---
 layout: post
-title:  "Benefits of Removing the Az and Microsoft.Graph PowerShell Modules"
+title:  "Removing the Az and Microsoft.Graph PowerShell Modules to Save Time"
 subtitle: Save time and simplify your workspace by removing all unused PowerShell modules.
 date:   2024-09-05 09:00:00 -0400
 author: Sam Erde